-Chapter 2 summarizes the results of a web-based survey that gathered industry experience with fatigue and fracture repairs and retrofits.
-Chapter 3 reviews several important general topics such as a brief history of steel bridge issues, the basics of fracture mechanics, as well as the basics of fatigue and fatigue evaluation.
-In addition, Chapter 3 also includes a section on the urgency of repairs, helping to ensure the reader considers factors that contribute to how urgently a repair or retrofit should be treated.
-Chapter 4 delves into some fundamental repair and retrofit techniques, such as grinding and hole drilling.
-These techniques are referred back to many times throughout the rest of the guideline.
-Chapter 5 introduces details commonly susceptible to load-induced fatigue, giving repair and retrofit strategies specific to those details.
-Load-induced fatigue is that caused by primary stresses and includes many of the details contained in the AASHTO fatigue detail tables (AASHTO, 2017).
-Chapter 6 transitions into distortion-induced fatigue caused by secondary stresses in steel structures.
+Chapter 2 reviews several important general topics such as a brief history of steel bridge issues, the basics of fracture mechanics, and the basics of fatigue and fatigue evaluation.
+In addition, Chapter 2 also includes a section on the urgency of repairs, helping to ensure the reader considers factors that contribute to how urgently a repair or retrofit should be treated.
+Chapter 3 delves into some fundamental repair and retrofit techniques, such as grinding and hole drilling.
+These techniques are referred to many times throughout the rest of the guidelines.
+Chapter 4 introduces details commonly susceptible to load-induced fatigue, giving repair and retrofit strategies specific to those details.
+Load-induced fatigue is that caused by primary stresses and includes many of the details contained in the fatigue detail tables in the AASHTO LRFD Bridge Design Specifications (referred to as LRFD Design hereafter) (AASHTO, 2017).
+Chapter 5 transitions into distortion-induced fatigue caused by secondary stresses in steel structures.
 These are the most common types of fatigue cracks found in the steel bridge inventory.
-Chapter 7 covers the mechanics of constraint-induced fracture and details a number of effective retrofits that can be implemented to reduce or eliminate risk of fracture.
-And finally, Chapter 8 discusses several retrofit or repair concepts that may be in use, or being considered for use, that need additional research and development before being recommended.
+Chapter 6 covers the mechanics of constraint-induced fracture and details a number of effective retrofits that can be implemented to reduce or eliminate risk of fracture.
+And finally, Chapter 7 discusses several retrofit or repair concepts that may be in use, or being considered for use, that need additional research and development before being recommended.